 Research a topic that interests you

-Head to your local library or go online for information that will broaden your knowledge on gender equality.
+Put a book on hold at your local library or go online for information that will broaden your knowledge on gender equality.
 Here are some resources to get you started:

 - Statistics Canada, Women in Canada: A Gender-based Statistical Report